AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-customer-match-dv360.md

 ## Verify that audience activation was successful {#verify-activation}

 After completing the activation flow, switch to your **[!UICONTROL Google Ads]** account.
 The activated audiences are shown in your Google account as customer lists.
-Depending on your audience size, some audiences do not populate unless there are over 100 active users to serve.
+Depending on your audience size, some audiences do not populate unless there are over 1000 active users to serve.
+Find further information in the [Google Audience Partner documentation](https://developers.google.com/audience-partner/api/docs/customer-match/get-started#verify-list).
+Note that you need to ask Google for access to the documentation in the link.

 ## Data governance